 What Happened To International Harvester?

-As one of the biggest icons in the agriculture industry for over 80 years, International Harvester (IH) has faced dramatic successes and devastating loses.
-It was the result of a merger that came about just after the turn of the 20th century, bringing together multiple companies in order to leverage each one's strengths in the production of farming equipment.
-With notable operations like the Deering Harvester Company and McCormick Harvesting Machine Company, the new venture entered the market as a major player in the industry — but IH itself would eventually be absorbed into another company, too.
+As one of the biggest icons in the agriculture industry for over 80 years, International Harvester (IH) faced dramatic successes and devastating losses.
+First formed after a 1902 merger created a new business combining notable operations like the Deering Harvester Company and McCormick Harvesting Machine Company, International Harvester entered the market as a major player in the industry.

 An inability to adapt to emerging market changes and over diversifying product offerings

-One of the biggest challenges a manufacturer of agriculture equipment faces is the inherent instability of the farming market itself.
+One of the biggest challenges a manufacturer of agricultural equipment faces is the inherent instability of the farming market itself.
 Crop yields can be impacted significantly by ever-changing weather and shifting demand, among other challenges.
-When farmers are forced to be especially frugal with their finances during more challenging years, equipment manufactures need to pivot and adapt, which IH was unable to do.
+When farmers are forced to be especially frugal with their finances during more challenging years, equipment manufacturers need to pivot and adapt, which IH was unable to do.

 Technology is always evolving, and companies capable of incorporating new advancements into their products have an advantage over their competitors.
 While IH had made several memorable and successful tractors over the years, other manufacturers like Case and John Deere were pushing ahead with state-of-the-art designs and features.
-IH tractors, while still known for their power and durability, were quickly looking and feeling like they belonged in the past.
+John Deere, especially, had upped the ante in 1960 when it introduced its New Generation of Power series, with four new tractors sporting innovative designs.
+Meanwhile IH tractors, while still known for their power and durability, were quickly looking and feeling like they belonged in the past.

 International Harvester under Case ownership

-While International Harvester itself ceased to exist in 1984, Case IH was born just a year later, combining two agricultural giants into one of the largest manufacturers of farm equipment.
-Case IH combined aspects of both companies to create the Magnum series of tractors a few years later, which are still being produced today.
+As a result, International Harvester as it was previously known ceased to exist in 1984 and the Tenneco subsidiary Case IH was soon formed, combining two agricultural giants into one of the largest manufacturers of farm equipment.
+Case IH used aspects of both companies to create the Magnum series of tractors a few years later, which are still being produced today.
 As reported by Top Crop Manager, Case IH Marketing Manager, Dan Klein, mentioned that the Magnum series "introduced the red paint that has become the signature of the Case IH brand.
 Their cab-forward design and fully integrated mechanical front-wheel drive (MFD) were examples of International Harvester's reputation of innovative leadership."

 At the start of the 21st century, Case IH reintroduced the memorable Farmall name from IH's past.
 While passionate fans of IH may not recognize the brand as it exists today, it still made a tremendous mark on agricultural history, with classic models continuing to plow fields to this day.
-Although, as technology continues to evolve, some worker shortages in the U.S. may be addressed with self-driving trucks, tractors, and trains, which could change the lasting impact that International Harvester had.
+That wasn't the only revival of an old brand name from International Harvester's past — in 2022, Volkswagen Group announced that they were reviving the Scout name as an independent brand that would produce EVs.
+The new marque is called Scout Motors and will launch with the Traveler SUV and the Terra pickup truck in 2027.

 Recommended